 Between them, the awards cover trainings for gardeners at all stages of their careers, acquiring new skills and developing their horticultural knowledge and experience (Continued Professional Development).
 Self employed gardeners and employed gardeners are eligible.
 All applicants must demonstrate a commitment to horticulture as their professional career.

-The following three named awards have special uses:
+The following four named awards have special uses:

 1. The Royal Botanical and Horticultural Society of Manchester and the Northern Counties Award.